 Hotel Rip Jack Inn

-Hotel Rip Jack Inn is a highly rated property that has everything you’ll want and need at a great price.
-The rooms feature tropical decor, thatched roofs, and wooden furniture and the pool and gardens are a great example of the perfect tropical vacation setting.
+Hotel Rip Jack Inn is a highly-rated property with everything you’ll want and need at a great price.
+The rooms feature tropical decor, thatched roofs, and wooden furniture, and the pool and gardens are a great example of the perfect tropical vacation setting.

-Some suites and bungalows include kitchens and there’s laundry service on-site.
+Some suites and bungalows include kitchens, and there’s laundry service on-site.
 The hotel restaurant is excellent and there’s also a bar.
-You can spend your days at the pool or you can walk over to the beach in just a minute or two.
+You can spend your days at the pool or walking to the beach in a minute or two.